kescondo/kescondo/README.md

 ### Tech stack / learning
 - 💬 My tech stack presently includes Java, Spring Boot, SQL, HTML/CSS, and Vue.js.
 - 🌱 I'm currently learning Angular (and, by extension, TypeScript).
 I finished the Homes tutorial and am now working through the Tour of Heroes tutorial on Angular.io.
-- 🌱 I also just started learning React and am working through the Tic-Tac-Toe tutorial on React.dev.
+- 🌱 I also just started learning React and finished the Tic-Tac-Toe tutorial on React.dev.
 - ✨ I'm keeping my coding skills strong by working through problems on CodeSignal.

 ### Projects